MooersLab/EasyPyMOL/README.md

 ```
 Now these aliases will be available whenever you startup PyMOL.

-Type the alias name to execute it.
+Type the 'alias name' to execute it.

 Type 'help alias name' to see the documentation which includes a list vertical list of the commands mapped to the alias and a horizontal script for easy copying and pasting onto the command line.

 Format of list below:

-Active alias, description: PDB code, where applicable.
+Alias name, description: PDB code, where applicable.

 #### Molecules in standard orientations: